 the Device shall check if there is capacity for an additional entry in its Device Log, including confirmation that, where otherDeviceType is type1HANConnectedAuxiliaryLoadControlSwitch the Device does not currently have an Auxiliary Controller associated with all five of Auxiliary Controller [n].
 If there is not, the Device shall set joinResponseCode to deviceLogFull and processing within this Section 13.7.4.5.4 shall cease; and

 the Device shall attempt to create a new Device Log entry using otherDeviceEntityIdentifier and otherDeviceType.
 If that entry is not successfully created, the Device shall set joinResponseCode to writeFailure.
-If that entry is successfully created and otherDeviceType is type1HANConnectedAuxiliaryLoadControlSwitch, the Device shall associate one of its Auxiliary Controller [n] with this new HCALCS, including updating setting the corresponding Auxiliary Controller [n] Type, with its SMETS meaning, to indicate that this is an HCALCS whose Entity Identifier is otherDeviceEntityIdentifier.
+If that entry is successfully created and otherDeviceType is type1HANConnectedAuxiliaryLoadControlSwitch, the Device shall associate one of its Auxiliary Controller [n] with this new HCALCS, including setting the corresponding Auxiliary Controller [n] Type, with its SMETS meaning, to indicate that this is an HCALCS whose Entity Identifier is otherDeviceEntityIdentifier.

 Amend Section 14.3.7 as follows: